International OPT Students

 OPT RESUMES DATABASE: GENUINE CANDIDATES RESUMES FOR HIRING PERFECT TALENTS

-Candidates might not be working for anyone off Campus Company, without exception, throughout their 1st year of school.
-Following their 1st year of school, Candidates with F1 visas may seek off-campus employment which falls into one of the next two classes:
+Candidates may start an off-campus company Employment, without exception, during their first year of school.
+Continuing their first year of study, Candidates with F1 visas may look for off-campus employment that qualifies under either of the following two categories:

 OPT Students Curricular Practical Training: